 Private sins should remain closed from the moment of confession, repentance and forgiveness, as public involvement will worsen the shame and injury for both the victim and the repented abuser, as well as for the innocent involved.
-However, public sins such as slander, (the public assassination of someone’s name and character,) as well as the teaching of false doctrine, must be confessed and restored in public.
+However, public sins such as slander, (the public assassination of someone’s name and character by lies and deceit,) as well as the teaching of false doctrine, must be confessed and restored in public.

 Step 3 – Call witnesses to bring conviction to that still unrepentant abuser

 If the abuser still refuses to stop the abuse, repent, and do restitution to rectify serious offenses, Jesus continued the confrontational process by commanding, “But if he will not hear you, take with you one or two more, that by the mouth of two or three witnesses every word may be established.”

 When abusers realize, they cannot bully their victims in secret any longer, united confrontation might shame them into conviction of sin.
 Note that God does not allow us to ‘call in witnesses’ (or spread the story behind the offender’s back,) if it is at all possible to privately confront our abusers first with the intention to restore the matter between ourselves — that is slander!